chainguard-dev/edu/content/chainguard/chainguard-iam/verified-orgs.md

 weight: 015
 ---

+* This one is almost not tied to Enforce at all

 Resources on the Chainguard platform are organized in a hierarchical structure called [IAM Groups](/chainguard/chainguard-enforce/iam-groups/how-to-manage-iam-groups-in-chainguard-enforce/).
 A root-level IAM Group is called an _Organization_.
 Single customers or organizations typically use a single root-level _Organization_ to manage their
 Chainguard resources.